 Lecturer: Dr F.M.
-Stajano
+Stajano No. of lectures: 12

 Prerequisite courses: Algorithms I

 This course is a prerequisite for Computer Graphics and Image Processing, Complexity Theory, Artificial Intelligence I and II.

 The aim of this course is to give further insights into the design and analysis of non-trivial algorithms through the discussion of several complex algorithms in the fields of graphs and computer graphics, which are increasingly critical for a wide range of applications.